semanticpy/owlreadyL/doc/sparql.rst

 * GRAPH, FROM, FROM NAMED keywords
 * VALUES in SELECT queries
 * MINUS
-* Parentheses in property path expressions, e.g. '(a/rdfs:subClassOf)*'
+* Parentheses in property path expressions, other than the supported forms listed above

 Performing SPARQL queries